 Number 3: She wants to be a writer.
 But how can she when her mom thinks she should stick to math because English is not her first language?

 It will take all of Mia’s courage, kindness, and hard work to get through this year.
-Will she be able to hold on to her job, help the immigrants and guests, escape Mr. Yao, and go for her dreams? [chapter book, ages 8 and up]
+Will she be able to hold on to her job, help the immigrants and guests, escape Mr. Yao, and go for her dreams? [middle grade, ages 8 and up]

 The Night Diary by Veera Hiranandani